sequoiasayle123/101WebApp/frontend/src/templates/TechOverview.md

 Outline the purpose of the technology.

 ## Contents
 2. Section 1
-    2a.
+    a.
 Option A
-    2b.
+    b.
 Option B
 3. Section 2
 4. Section 4
+5. Similar Links

 ### Section 1